COVID-19 Vaccines Print Page

 Will COVID-19 vaccines interact with therapies used to treat rheumatic diseases?

-- Some disease modifying therapies (methotrexate, rituximab) have been shown to decrease the immune response to other vaccines.
+- Some disease modifying therapies (methotrexate, rituximab) and higher doses of prednisone (>20mg daily) have been shown to decrease the immune response to other vaccines.
 This may be true for the COVID-19 vaccines as well.

 - If you are using rituximab, discuss optimal timing of vaccine administration with your rheumatologist